Passenger fined after refusing to wear mask, then punching Southwest worker, FAA says

 A fine has been issued four months after officials said a man punched a Southwest Airlines worker as he was being kicked off his flight over a face mask.

-The man, whom the Federal Aviation Administration did not name, was fined $21,000 following the alleged assault at the Dallas Fort Worth International Airport.
+The man, whom the Federal Aviation Administration did not name, was fined $21,000 following the alleged assault at a Dallas airport.

 The FAA said the man refused to wear his face mask before and after boarding the Southwest plane on Feb.
 22. The flight was from Dallas to Albuquerque.